 Make a note of which wine is which (the neck wrappers are different colors, which is helpful), as well as the flavor profiles of each.

-Cut a strip of scrapbook paper wide enough to cover the label and tape it in place.
+Then, cut a strip of scrapbook paper wide enough to cover the label and tape it in place.
 I used a pretty floral paper and a bit of gold washi tape.

 Add a number sticker to the front of each bottle, or simply write a number on the scrapbook paper.